wipflu1/daai-gg-flatfox/docs/modelling_report.md

 - It is possible to make reasonable decisions based on the model
 - It makes wildly wrong predictions if the livingspace is missing
 - Image analysis, Sentiment analysis or location data from google maps could be used to further the accuracy of the model.
+- The images could be used to guess the livingspace for buildings that don't have it listed.